za/tango_with_django_book/chapters/models.rst

 After this process has been completed you will be able to see a new file called ``rango.db`` in your project directory.

+.. warning:: Whenever you add to existing database models, *you will have to delete the database file and then re-sync the database by running* ``python manage.py syncb`` *again.* This is a drawback of Django 1.5.4, and can be quite frustrating.
+If you however add a new model, you can ``syncdb`` your database without having to delete and recreate it.
+You *must* therefore bear this in mind when tweaking your database: **new models will be synchronised with** ``syncdb`` **- but changes to existing models will not be.**

+	When *adding a new model* to your application's ``models.py`` file, you can simply run the following command to synchronise the database with the command ``$ python manage.py syncdb``.

+	When *updating an existing model* to your application's ``models.py`` file, you must perform the following steps.

+	#.
+Delete the database.
+	#.
+Recreate the database with the command ``$ python manage.py syncdb``.
+	#.
+Populate the new database with data.

-.. note:: Whenever you change your database models, you will have to delete the database file and then re-sync the database by running ``python manage.py syncdb`` again.
-If you add a new model however, you can ``syncdb`` your database without deleting it.
-This is a known drawback of Django, and can be quite frustrating. *New models will by synchronised, but changes to existing models will not be.* You may have also noticed that we forgot to include a couple of fields in our ``Category`` model.
-We will add these in later to remind you of this process.
-One solution to this problem is using a third party application like `South <https://pypi.python.org/pypi/South>`_ that handles schema migrations (changes to models).
-South is currently in active development and is considered a standard solution for schema migrations until something like this becomes part of the standard Django codebase.
-However, we won't be covering South in this book.
+	Deleting and recreating the database from scratch is a frustrating process.
+A possible solution to this issue could be to use a third party application like `South <https://pypi.python.org/pypi/South>`_ to handle *database schema migrations* (changes to your models).
+South is currently in active development and is considered a standard solution for Django schema migrations until this functionality becomes part of the standard Django codebase.
+We don't cover South here - but the `official South documentation <http://south.readthedocs.org/en/latest/tutorial/>`_ provides a handy tutorial if you're interested.
+If you don't want to use South, we discuss a technique in Section :ref:`model-population-script-label` to speed up the updating process.

+	You may have also noticed that our ``Category`` model is currently lacking some fields that we defined in Rango's requirements.
+We will add these in later to remind you of the updating process.

 Generated SQL
 -------------